Dianthus armeria: Habitat and ecology

 Dianthus armeria is a species of open and periodically disturbed sites.
 It is normally an annual but can be biennial or a short-lived perennial.
 New leaf rosettes form at the base of old plants from buds located on their roots, demonstrating that this species is in fact a short-lived perennial and has a life-span of less than two and a half years.
 It flowers from July to September.
 Its flowers are scentless and do not appear to be insect pollinated often, with self-pollination the norm.
 Each plant gradually releases around 400 seeds from their pods; however, some plants may hold a small fraction of the seeds they produce over winter.
 It closes its blooms in the late afternoons.

 Cultivation and uses

 It is widely grown as an ornamental plant in gardens.
 Populations have been introduced to and have become naturalised in New Zealand and much of North America.

 Name

-The name Deptford pink was coined in the 17th century by naturalist Thomas Johnson, who described a pink flower growing in Deptford in South-East London.
+The name Deptford pink was coined in the 17th century by naturalist Thomas Johnson, who described a pink flower growing in Deptford in southeast London.
 However, it is very likely that Johnson was actually describing the related maiden pink, and it is unlikely that this species has grown in the area it is named after since the city of London was built.